Technical Program Manager Visa Sponsorship Jobs in Oklahoma

 Which companies sponsor visas for technical program managers in Oklahoma?

-Energy sector companies including Williams Companies, ONEOK, and Devon Energy in Tulsa and Oklahoma City have sponsored technical program managers through H-1B petitions.
+Energy sector companies including Williams Companies, ONEOK, and Devon Energy in Tulsa and Oklahoma City have sponsored technical program managers through H-1B visa petitions.
 Aerospace and defense contractors near Tinker Air Force Base, including L3Harris and Boeing subsidiaries, also hire TPMs.
 Larger employers with established HR and legal infrastructure are generally more likely to support visa sponsorship for specialized program management roles.

 Which visa types are most common for technical program manager roles in Oklahoma?